dgudenkov-foreign-languages-homework/homework/homework-105/sb_p80.md

         I think they have a special talent - their brain, tenacity, and creativity.
 If you want to be as successful as these people - you should be passionate about your business, have a flexible mind, and learn something new every day.

     b.
         These quotes tell us that your success depends on you.
 If you are ready for opportunities, don't give up and follow your dreams - you will become successful.
-I agree with this quotes.
+I agree with these quotes.